Amol-Talekar/Music-Player/README.md

 # Music-Player

 ### Description
-This app is a music player than can play audio file while showing audio visualization
+This app is a music player that can play audio file while showing audio visualization

 ### Installation
 1)Open a terminal or Git Bash and copy paste https://github.com/Amol-Talekar/Music-Player.git